Exios66/notebooks/capstone_v1/DEPLOYMENT_READY.md

-# 🎉 GitHub Pages Deployment - Ready!
+# 🎉 GitHub Pages Deployment - Ready

 Your repository is now fully configured for GitHub Pages deployment.